Scientific Name

 Description

-Haworthia truncata is a small succulent plant with gray or gray-green leaves that have a nearly rectangular cross-section and a rough upper surface, giving the impression of being cut.
-It can slowly grow up to 0.8 inches (2 cm) tall with a spread of 4 inches (10 cm).
+Haworthia truncata is a small succulent plant with gray or gray-green leaves that are nearly rectangular in cross-section and have a rough upper surface, giving the impression of being cut.
+It can grow slowly to a height of up to 0.8 inches (2 cm) with a spread of 4 inches (10 cm).
 The leaves are more or less upright, tightly appressed, and arranged in 2 opposite rows.

 The small white flowers appear on slender stalks that can grow up to 8 inches (20 cm) long, mainly in late spring.